-The Infantile Scoliosis Outreach Program is under the direction of Founding Mother Heather Hyatt Montoya and is a program of Ability Connection Colorado, a nonprofit organization established in 1946 by nine mothers seeking equal participation in life for their children.
+The Infantile Scoliosis Outreach Program (ISOP) is under the direction of its founder, mother Heather Hyatt Montoya, and is a program of Ability Connection Colorado, a nonprofit organization established in 1946 by nine mothers seeking equal participation in life for their children.

-Progressive Infantile Scoliosis (PIS) is a rare and potentially fatal form of spinal defect that can develop in babies and toddlers.
+Heather’s daughter, Olivia, was born with Progressive Infantile Scoliosis (PIS), a rare and potentially fatal form of spinal defect that can develop in babies and toddlers.
 It is not simply a curve to one side, but a more complex, 3-dimensional deformity.
-Diagnosis of this progressive form of scoliosis by definition will not self-resolve and requires intervention.
+Diagnosis of this progressive form of scoliosis, by definition, will not self-resolve and requires EARLY intervention.

 Early Detection, Early Treatment